I have this dream about the word “empowerment” fading to obsolescence….

 What I do know for sure is that women are more hellbent than ever on rising up.
 We’re no longer waiting—and this is good, and awesome and timely.
 My invitation, however, is this:

 Let’s leave our “em” at the door, and travel a little lighter as we rise with power.

 Can I get an amen to that?
 Does any of this resonate with you over there or is this just my truth?
 Feel free to let me know if you’re on this slip ‘n slide with me.
-It feels good to hear from you—especially as I haven’t been out here much because I’ve been finalizing the manuscript for my second book, Ignite: Lighting The Leader Fire to read more about what change-powered by women looks like from where I sit.
+Or check out my second book, Ignite: Lighting The Leader Fire to read more about what change-powered by women looks like from where I sit.